-COLLEGE VISITATION
+COLLEGE VISITATION/JOB SHADOW

-Seniors are permitted 2 school days for college visits.
-Juniors are permitted 2 school days for a college visit.
+Seniors are permitted 2 school days for college visits/job shadow.
+Juniors are permitted 2 school days for college visits/job shadow.
 Students provide their own transportation.

-Procedure for College Visitation
+Procedure for College Visitation/Job Shadowing

-- 1. Contact the admissions office at selected college to agree upon a date/time to visit. - On the school day prior to your visit, bring a note to the WHHS main office giving parental consent to be absent from school for your visit to the chosen college. - 3.
+- 1. Contact the admissions office at the selected college/job shadow to agree upon a date/time to visit. - On the school day prior to your visit, bring a note to the WHHS main office giving parental consent to be absent from school for your visit to the chosen college or job shadowing. - 3.
 On the day of the visit, ask a member of the admissions staff to sign a form confirming your visit. - 4.
 On the next school day following your visit, bring the form signed by the admissions staff to the WHHS main office.